MauroMichael/MauroMichael/README.md

 **I'm MauroMichael**
 - FULL-STACK DEVELOPER

 I am Mauro From Argentina who loves movies and technology.
 I am currently focused on full stack web development, systems, AGILE methodologies, digital transformation and learn new technologies to exploit them.
-The past 2020 year, i rediscovered my passion for programming and achieved a full stack web develper certification, I want share with you my skills.
+The past 2020 year, I rediscovered my passion for programming and achieved a full stack web develper certification, I want share with you my skills.
 Welcome!!